pytorch/audio/README.md

 ### Nightly build

-Note that nightly build is build on PyTorch's nightly build.
+Note that nightly build is built on PyTorch's nightly build.
 Therefore, you need to install the latest PyTorch when you use nightly build of torchaudio.

 **pip**